mhahn2003/bc21/README.md

 - ~~build more slanderers even when we have more money~~
 - ~~copy build order from top teams~~
 - ~~make politicians surround the hq and take up spaces rather than attacking~~
+- ~~Make closeness to HQ have a lot more weight than closeness to enemy HQ~~